-The 2022 EIT Awards will be organised in the second half of 2022 as one element of a larger EIT event and are an essential instrument to demonstrate the EIT's and KICs' achievements to stakeholders as well as citizens and to reach out to potential investors and business partners.
+The 2023 EIT Awards will be organised as one element of a larger EIT event and are an essential instrument to demonstrate the EIT's and KICs' achievements to stakeholders as well as citizens and to reach out to potential investors and business partners.
 More specifically:

-- The EIT Venture Award puts successful entrepreneurial start-ups that have been supported by the innovation communities through dedicated business creation or business development processes in the spotlight. - The EIT CHANGE Award celebrates graduates of EIT-labelled education programmes who spur innovation and entrepreneurship and bring about a change in the areas addressed by the EIT and its innovation communities. - The EIT Innovators Award recognises innovation teams composed of individuals from our innovation communities that have developed a product, service or process with a high potential for societal and economic impact. - The EIT Women Leadership Award recognize the outstanding work and achievements by exceptional women from our innovation communities. - The EIT Public Award recognizes the public (citizen) recognition of the overall excellence, and innovativeness of a European innovator.
+- The EIT Venture Award puts successful entrepreneurial start-ups that have been supported by the innovation communities through dedicated business creation or business development processes in the spotlight. - The EIT CHANGE Award celebrates graduates of EIT-labelled education programmes who spur innovation and entrepreneurship and bring about a change in the areas addressed by the EIT and its innovation communities. - The EIT Innovators Award recognises innovation teams composed of individuals from our innovation communities that have developed a product, service or process with a high potential for societal and economic impact. - The EIT Public Award recognizes the public (citizen) recognition of the overall excellence, and innovativeness of a European innovator.

-The implementation of the 2022 EIT Awards will comprise a promotional campaign, the preparation of nominees for the pitching sessions, the set-up of a high-level jury for each Award category, the organisation of the Award Ceremony and the implementation of a monetary prize for one winner per category.
+The implementation of the 2023 EIT Awards will comprise a promotional campaign, the preparation of nominees for the pitching sessions, the set-up of a high-level jury for each Award category, the organisation of the Award Ceremony and the implementation of a monetary prize for one winner per category.
 The prizes for the EIT Award winners will be as follows:

-PRIZES EIT Venture Award EIT CHANGE Award EIT Innovators Award EIT Women Leadership Award EIT Public (Citizen) Award A European-wide promotion of their businesses and the prerogative to use the label "EIT Venture/ CHANGE/ Innovators/Women Leadership/Public Award Winner 2022" in their profiling and marketing activities EIT Financial EIT Financial EIT Financial EIT Financial No EIT Financial contribution of contribution of contribution of contribution EUR 80,000 (50k EUR 80,000 (50k EUR 80,000 (50k for EUR 80,000 (50k for for the winner, for the winner, the winner, and the winner, and then and then 20k and and then 20k and then 20k and 10k 20k and 10k 10k respectively 10k respectively respectively for the respectively for the for the second for the second second and third second and third and third place) and third place) place) place)
+PRIZES EIT Venture Award EIT CHANGE Award EIT Innovators Award EIT Public (Citizen) Award A European-wide promotion of their bu isinesses and the prero gative to use the label "El T Venture/ CHANGE/ Inno Innovators/Public Award Winner 2023" in their profiling and marketing activities EIT Financial EIT Financial EIT Financial No EIT Financial contribution of contribution of contribution of contribution EUR 80,000 (50k EUR 80,000 (50k EUR 80,000 (50k for for the winner, for the winner, the winner, and and then 20k and and then 20k and then 20k and 10k 10k respectively 10k respectively respectively for the for the second for the second second and third and third place) and third place) place)